<< Back to current wolves

 Sponsor ApolloBorn on April 27, 2010 at Spokane, WA

 Arrived at Mission: Wolf on July 27, 2010

 Lives with Farah

-The two bonded very closely, but soon enough the wolf in Apollo began to show.
+The two bonded very closely, but soon enough, the wolf in Apollo began to emerge.
 At a routine checkup, a vet identified Apollo as having a good amount of wolf in him.
-After researching the difficulties of taking care of a wolf-dog, Apollo’s owner realized that he would be unable to care for his puppy as he grew into an independent, part-wild canine.
+After researching the difficulties of taking care of a wolf-dog, Apollo’s owner realized that he would be unable to care for the puppy as he grew into an independent, part-wild canine.
 Further research also led the young man to the conclusion that Apollo would have a much easier time accepting a new home the sooner he was moved.
 After looking into possible wolf rescues, Apollo’s owner decided to give his young puppy a home at Mission: Wolf.

 When Apollo arrived at three months of age, we placed him with wolf puppies Zeab and Farah, who had arrived a month earlier.
 A week younger than his new siblings, Apollo was the smallest and quickly became Zeab and Farah’s favorite chew toy.
 Nevertheless, the puppies took a liking to each other right away and delighted staff and visitors with their playful antics.

 Our lead Ambassador wolves, Magpie and Abe, adopted the three pups in the fall of 2010 and the five of them traveled across the country, meeting thousands of people for a season.